axonivy-market/portal/Documentation/portal-guide/source/portal-developer-guide/installation/index.rst

    The JSON file name must be Portal.Dashboard.json.
 Refer to :dev-url:`Engine Deployment</doc/|version|/engine-guide/deployment/index.html>`
 - Copy the Dashboard.json file directly into the engine folder ``<engine>/configuration/applications/<application>``.
 The Json file name must be named ``variables.Portal.Dashboard.json``

 - Use the import dashboard feature of the Portal.
-Refer to :ref:`howto-import-your-public-dashboards`
+Refer to :ref:`How to import yours public dashboards<howto-import-your-public-dashboards>`